This past Sunday I decided to make a small twist to my UG Madness deck.

 I had him at one two different types in the process.

 The last time I had him at one and lethal on board he managed to go off and Tendril me for lethal with one card left in his library.
+1-2 Round 4: The last round was against a WB Humans deck, but not the one I played against last week.

 This guy says he's been collecting for years, but just now has started playing.